Trump is safe after Secret Service opened fire at suspected person with firearm near his golf club

 U.S. Secret Service agents opened fire after seeing a person with a firearm near Trump’s West Palm Beach golf club in Florida while the Republican presidential candidate was golfing

-WASHINGTON -- U.S. Secret Service agents opened fire after seeing a person with a firearm near Trump’s golf club in West Palm Beach, Florida, while the Republican presidential candidate was golfing Sunday, according to two law enforcement officials.
-No injuries were reported.
+WASHINGTON -- U.S. Secret Service agents opened fire after seeing a person with a firearm near former President Donald Trump’s golf club in West Palm Beach, Florida, while he was golfing Sunday, according to two law enforcement officials.
+The Republican presidential candidate is safe.

 The person fled in an SUV and was later apprehended in a nearby county by local law enforcement, the officials said.
 The officials were not authorized to discuss the matter publicly and spoke on condition of anonymity about an ongoing investigation.

-WASHINGTON (AP) — Donald Trump was safe after gunshots were reported in his vicinity Sunday afternoon in Florida, his campaign and the Secret Service said.
+An AK-style firearm was recovered at the scene near Trump’s golf course, one of the officials and a third law enforcement official said.

-It was not immediately clear whether the reported shots were targeted at the Republican presidential nominee.
+The golf course was partially shut down for Trump as he played, and agents were a few holes ahead of him when they noticed the person with the firearm, the officials said.
+The person appeared to push the muzzle of the rifle through the fence line and that’s when agents fired, the officials said

-The U.S. Secret Service said it was investigating and that the incident occurred shortly before 2 p.m.
-“The former president is safe,” according to the Secret Service.
+Trump's campaign and the Secret Service said Trump was safe, and the agency said it was investigating the incident that occurred shortly before 2 p.m.

 Trump had returned to Florida this weekend from a West Coast swing that included a Friday night rally in Las Vegas and a Utah fundraiser.